2016 Serbian local elections: Zlatibor District

 Local elections were held in the one city (i.e., Užice) and eight of the nine separate municipalities of the Zlatibor District.
 The exception was Kosjerić, where the previous local election had taken place in 2013.

 The Serbian Progressive Party's coalition won majority victories in Užice and Priboj as well as plurality victories in Arilje, Bajina Bašta, Nova Varoš, Požega, and Prijepolje; in all of these municipalities, Progressive Party delegates were chosen as mayor.
 Milan Stamatović of the Serbian People's Party led his alliance to a majority victory in Čajetina, and the Party of Democratic Action of Sandžak won in Sjenica.

 The city of Užice is divided into two municipalities: Užice and Sevojno.
 The municipality of Užice does not have direct assembly elections: members of the city assembly also serve at the municipal level.
 Delegates to the Municipal Assembly of Sevojno are elected, although there was no election in 2016; the previous vote had taken place in 2014.

 Užice

 Results of the election for the City Assembly of Užice:

 Incumbent mayor Tihomir Petković of the Serbian Progressive Party was confirmed for another term in office after the election.

+Former parliamentarian Bogoljub Zečević was a nominal candidate on the "For Change" list, appearing in the twenty-second position.